p-argento/uni/DM/Lecture notes on clustering.md

 1. start from one core point and colour within the eps
 2. go further to find another core point (skip border points)

-*hierarchical clustering*
-They provide the proximity matrix (pairwise).
-> If it's a distance matrix, you look for the MIN distance.
-> If it's a similarity matrix, you look for the MAX value.

-1. if the distance merge is all the same (starting from the min), merge the points.
-2. recalculate the distance matrix but using new clusters as columns
-	1. in case of single-linkage, take the MIN distance between clusters
-	2. in case of complete-linkage, take the MAX distance between clusters

 > *DO THE EXS and test using didactic website*